 In 2003, a report was released by Lilith Research and Development, a subsidiary project of Eaves Women's Aid, a London women's housing agency [and active campaign against adult entertainment].

-The report examined the phenomenon of lap-dancing clubs in the north London borough of Camden and its effects on crime rates from the late 1990s onward.
-One conclusion that received considerable attention was the statement that following the introduction
+report examined the phenomenon of lap-dancing clubs in the north London borough of Camden and its effects on crime rates from the late 1990s onward.
+One conclusion that received considerable attention was the statement that following the introduction of

-of lap-dancing clubs, rape in Camden rose by 50%.
+lap-dancing clubs, rape in Camden rose by 50%.

 In 2009, corrections to the statistics were reported in the Guardian stating that the change between 1999 and 2002 was a somewhat lower increase of 33%.
 It still however implies

 evidence of a cause-and-effect relationship between lap dancing clubs and rape.
 The uncorrected claims that rapes rose by50% after lap dancing clubs opened and that Camden's incidence of rape is three time the national average are still reported in

 This paper presents a broader analysis of the impact of lap-dancing clubs by calculating accurate rates of incidence, analysing statistics from a longer time period, and comparing the results with

 crime rates in neighbouring boroughs of London.
 The rate of rape in Camden is lower than that in comparable boroughs, including ones with no such clubs.
-The overall trend for London boroughs, while higher than the national average, shows a decrease where national statistics are on
+The overall trend for London boroughs, while higher than the national average, shows a decrease where

 Now further evidence has been made available that suggests that Lilith conclusions re increased crime near strip clubs are bollox.

 was made by a group called Community Safety who wanted it as part of a response to the Licensing Departments consultation on sex establishments in Camden.

 This resulted in a summary of the results of an unpublished report.
 The original

 Three years worth of data (1 June 2008 - 31 May 2011) was collated of 'all reported crime within 40 metres, and 10 metres of each club.
-The clubs are listed below:

 - Secrets, Eversholt Street

-Secrets, Finchley Road
+- Secrets, Finchley

-Secrets, Gray's Inn Road
+- Secrets, Gray's Inn Road

-Secrets, Parker Street
+- Secrets, Parker Street